themisir/themisir.com/content/posts/designing-programming-language.md

 # Goals

 Well we have somewhat completed syntax design for our language, but why do we need another language?
 What's our goals with this project?
 Asking this kind of questions is important during the design phase of projects because it lets us to avoid feature creep and focus on what's important for us.
-In the end we're humand and we'll eventually get bored, so we have small time frame until we get into that stage and we have to use that time more effective.
+In the end we're human and we'll eventually get bored, so we have small time frame until we get into that stage and we have to use that time more effective.
 So let's define our goals with this project.

 ## C style syntax